 On the other hand, we aim at shedding more light on the class of impartial take-away games.
-This class appears to be partitioned into two disjoint subclasses: those that are easy to generalize to more than one or two piles, and those for which this seems to be very hard (sect.
-3).
-A well-known representative of the former is Nim [2], and of the latter Wythoff's game [6].
-Some progress in generalizing Wythoff to multiple piles was recently made.
-See [11], [28], [27].
-Three-pile games that are extensions rather than generalizations of Wythoff were also given recently [9], [4], [5].
+This class appears to be partitioned into two disjoint subclasses: those that are easy to generalize to more than one or two piles, and those for which this seems to be very hard (section 3).
+A well-known representative of the former is Nim [2], and of the latter there is Wythoff's game [8].
+Some progress in generalizing Wythoff to multiple piles was recently made; see [14], [31], [30].
+Three-pile games that are extensions rather than generalizations of Wythoff were also given recently [12], [5], [6].